 For countries in the EU, this also means gaining access to many of the benefits of being a resident of the bloc - including free movement between countries.

-What is the EU doing about golden visas and passports?
+Why is the EU against golden visas and passports?

-Though these are different to golden visas, which offer permanent residency rather than citizenship, the call came as part of a move to crack down on this combined multi-billion euro industry.
+Though this is different to golden visas, which offer permanent residency rather than citizenship, the call came as part of a move to crack down on this combined multi-billion euro industry.
 In the wake of the Ukraine war, there were concerns that these schemes could be a security risk.

 In the past, the EU has also said that schemes of this kind are a risk to security, transparency and the values that underpin the European Union project.